 3.3.1.
-Collaboration and Prioritization of Needs Across Instructional and Student Services
+Collaboration and Prioritization of Needs Across Instructional and Student Services a.
+Ensure orientation of new tenure track and adjunct faculty in the various aspects of student services

 - a.
-Create a task force to increase collaboration, assess outcomes, and expand successful programs between instructional services and student services (i.e., Transfer Center, Learning Center, etc.) serving both credit and noncredit students. - \cdot $\;$ Brainstorm ways to improve understanding and communication between instructional programs and Student Services - Address lack of understanding of what counselors do when the college is not in session b.
-Create a task force to assess and address alternative resource allocation in relation to calendars, workload, shift in resources, etc. for faculty and staff alike.
-Integrate this effort with Strategy Goal 4.
+Create a task force to increase collaboration, assess outcomes, and expand successful programs between instructional services and student services (i.e., Transfer Center, Learning Center, etc.) serving both credit and noncredit students. - · Brainstorm ways to improve understanding and communication between instructional programs and Student Services